KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-Meanwhile, the current subsection will be exclusively dedicated towards establishing the required space-time regularity of the heat kernel $\bar{\mathscr{U}}^{N,0}$ at the macroscopic scale which serves key to the proof behind Theorem \ref{theorem:KPZ}, namely for establishing tightness.
-Towards this goal, the strategy we employ is a comparison between $\mathscr{U}^{N,0}$ and its nearest-neighbor specialization $\bar{\mathscr{U}}^{N,0}$.
-In particular, if we could actually replace the relevant heat kernel $\mathscr{U}^{N,0}$ within the context of the evolution equation for $\mathfrak{Z}^{N}$ by its nearest-neighbor specialization, we may simply inherit regularity estimates and tightness from the article \cite{P}, for example.
-Indeed, this is the strategy we employ in the proof of Theorem \ref{theorem:KPZ}. \begin{remark} Although we held a previous discussion about proving tightness of the microscopic Cole-Hopf transform $\mathfrak{Z}^{N}$ via regularity estimates for $\mathscr{U}^{N,0}$ which may be established via the De Giorgi-Nash-Moser theory, the strategy we outlined directly above will make the problem of identifying subsequential limits significantly simpler and will avoid the necessity of introducing additional technology. \end{remark} \begin{remark} We have already introduced a result of "comparison-type" in Lemma \ref{lemma:RegXHKCpt}; namely, comparison with the nearest-neighbor specialization $\mathscr{T}^{N,0}$ in a discrete-type $\dot{\mathscr{W}}^{1,1}$-Sobolev topology. \end{remark} In view of the previous discussion, it will serve convenient to adopt the following notation. \begin{notation} Provided any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any pair $x,y \in \mathscr{I}_{N,0}$, we define
+{The previous regularity estimates are \emph{sub-optimal} with respect to macroscopic scales, either in $N$-dependent scaling or in their spatially-averaged nature.
+Indeed, the previous subsection for heat kernel regularity will be employed exclusively with respect to the mesoscopic scale to perform the local dynamical strategy at the heart of the proof of Theorem \ref{theorem:KPZ}.
+Meanwhile, this subsection will be exclusively dedicated towards establishing the required space-time regularity of the heat kernel $\bar{\mathbf{P}}^{N,0}$ at the macroscopic scale which is key to the proof of Theorem \ref{theorem:KPZ}, namely for establishing tightness.
+Towards this goal, the strategy we employ is a comparison between $\mathbf{P}^{N,0}$ and its nearest-neighbor specialization $\bar{\mathbf{P}}^{N,0}$.
+In particular, if we could actually replace the relevant heat kernel $\mathbf{P}^{N,0}$ in the equation for $\mathbf{Z}^{N}$ by its nearest-neighbor specialization, we may inherit regularity and tightness from \cite{P}, for example.
+Indeed, this is the strategy we use in the proof of Theorem \ref{theorem:KPZ}.} \begin{remark}\fsp {Although we already discussed proving tightness of the microscopic Cole-Hopf transform $\mathbf{Z}^{N}$ via De Giorgi-Nash-Moser regularity for $\mathbf{P}^{N,0}$, the strategy above makes identifying subsequential limits significantly simpler.} \end{remark} In view of the previous discussion, it will serve convenient to adopt the following notation. \begin{notation}\fsp Provided any $S,T \in \R_{\geq 0}$ satisfying $S \leq T$ along with any pair $x,y \in \mathbb{I}_{N,0}$, we define